mieweb/docs/content/features/document-management/scanning-and-indexing/batched-documents-printing-faxing-burning.md

 ![](./batched-documents-printing-faxing-burning.assets/d036176ad1d95724abe0fa0ccbe2e0ff.png)

 As soon as you click Batch it will change this word to Remove.
 You can click Remove to undo what you just did.
 Meaning, remove it from the batch.
 When you click Batch, it automatically puts it into the print/fax batching.
 You can see this in your worklist summary at the very top of the {{% system-name %}} screen.
 It shows you how many items you have batched so far.
 This Batch summary remains there at the top until you print or fax or burn the batch or remove all documents from the batch.
-If you already have batch(es) created, the individual document will be placed with the most recent created batch.
+If you already have a batch created, the individual document will be placed with the most recent created batch.

-## Printing, Faxing, or Burning from a Batch
+## Printing, Faxing, Burning or Sending from a Batch

 The worklist summary consists of any outstanding e-signs that need to be completed by you, any outstanding tasks need to be completed by you, or any open batches that you have compiled.
-This summary always appears at the top of your work screen (if you have anything outstanding to do in your worklist) then you can click the Print or Fax or burn link here from any menu, module, chart, etc. (If the worklist summary does not appear here, then you have no batched documents, no tasks to do and no e-signs to complete).
+This summary always appears at the top of your work screen (if you have anything outstanding to do in your worklist) then you can click the Print or Fax or Burn or Send link here from any menu, module, chart, etc. (If the worklist summary does not appear here, then you have no batched documents, no tasks to do and no e-signs to complete).

 ![](./batched-documents-printing-faxing-burning.assets/94d1f016a5ceb26734632e67a9cd3e7f.png)

-To print or fax a batch, click on the Print or Fax or Burn link in your worklist summary.
+To print/fax/burn/send a batch, click on the Print or Fax or Burn or Send link in your worklist summary.

 ![](./batched-documents-printing-faxing-burning.assets/2392c03d27cdb4a2239b3052f414475b.png)

-You will then be taken to the Print Mode screen, Fax Mode screen or Burn Mode screen to complete and close your append job.
+You will then be taken to the Print Mode screen, Fax Mode screen, Burn Mode screen, or Send Mode screen to complete and close your append job.
 If you chose to burn the batch, your screen will appear as this:

 ![](./batched-documents-printing-faxing-burning.assets/d86bca9df3a9527a20525259a3da1394.png)